mikeolams/PortfolioProject/README.md

 Assessment Project

-this is toshow case what i have been working on!
+this is to show case what i have been working on!